 Connect with nature and experience the great outdoors by taking a boat trip with the family on one of Tennessee’s many lakes or rivers.
-Just remember, before you step behind the helm of your new boat for the first time, you will need to have your TN boat registration and know the state boating regulations.
+Before visiting one of the state’s top spots, be sure you know the requirements for Tennessee boat registration.

 Register Your Boat